Millions of rand in taxpayers' money spent on uncompleted water projects, minister reveals

 Majodina said municipalities must urgently address leaks, which prevent reservoirs from being filled.

 “This is what is happening here in Johannesburg.
 Their reservoirs are less than the demand in terms of water supply.
-They are unable to fill up those reservoirs because the demand is too much, but also the water leaks,” she said.
+They are unable to fill up those reservoirs because the demand is too much, but also the water leaks.”

 “We agreed in March that by the end of September, we are going to collect reports from all municipalities that are part of the national Indaba on water to say, 'how far did you go?'
 There are about seven municipalities that have already closed their leaks.
 And they are saying, 'now we are able to fill up our reservoirs.”